SummerSlam (2017): Preliminary matches

 In the sixth match, "The Demon King" Finn Bálor faced Bray Wyatt.
 Bálor performed a "Coup De Grâce" on Wyatt to win the match.

 In the seventh match, Cesaro and Sheamus defended the Raw Tag Team Championship against Dean Ambrose and Seth Rollins.
+During the match, the crowd were playing with a beach ball.
+Cesaro broke character and went into the crowd and tore up the ball.
 In the climax, as Sheamus and Cesaro attempted an assisted "White Noise" on Ambrose, Rollins performed a super hurricanrana on Cesaro into Sheamus.
 Rollins then performed superkicks on Cesaro and Sheamus, and performed a "Ripcord Knee" on Sheamus, which allowed Ambrose to perform "Dirty Deeds" on Sheamus to win the titles.
 This marked Ambrose's first reign and Rollins' second reign, individually.
 Ambrose became the first Shield member to be a Grand Slam Champion.

 Next, AJ Styles defended the United States Championship against Kevin Owens, with Shane McMahon serving as special guest referee.
 During the match, as Shane checked on Owens, Styles performed a springboard 450° splash on Shane, who Owens had pulled on top of him.
 Owens performed a pop-up powerbomb on Styles for a delayed near-fall.
 Owens then began to argue with Shane.
 Styles attempted a "Calf Crusher" but Owens countered by kicking Styles into Shane.
 Styles forced Owens to submit to the "Calf Crusher", however, Shane was knocked out, which led to Styles arguing with Shane.
 Styles performed a "Styles Clash" on Owens for a near-fall.
 Owens performed a pop-up powerbomb on Styles, but Shane noticed Styles' foot on the ring ropes, voiding the pinfall at a two count.
 An irate Owens and Shane argued, with Shane shoving Owens.
 Styles rolled up Owens for a near-fall.
 In the climax, Styles performed a "Pele Kick", a "Phenomenal Forearm", and a second "Styles Clash" on Owens to retain the title.

 In the penultimate match, Jinder Mahal (accompanied by The Singh Brothers) defended the WWE Championship against Shinsuke Nakamura.
 In the end, The Singh Brothers interfered, leading to Nakamura performing "Kinshasas" on both the brothers.
 As Nakamura was distracted, Mahal took advantage and performed the "Khallas" on Nakamura to retain the title.